apd10/FakeRoast/sample_usage/README.md

+This sample contains code from huggingface modified to train bert model from scratch on glue dataset.
+The "standard.py" has standard code whereas "roasted.py" performs roasting using FakeRoast repository.
-Only a few lines of code changes is required.
+Only a few lines of code changes is required. you can view vimdiff roasted.py standard.py to see where the changes are.
+The diff is posted below.

 ```